 - processing your RAW and JPEG picture files for precise creative results.

 - Using your photos

 - sharing your photos

 - preparing photos for web use

 Knights & Damsels, Metropolitan Museum of Art, NYC. © 2015 Carla Fraga

-In general, any camera that can record raw files, and/or that has a hot shoe for flash is sufficient for the class.
+Bring your gear!
+In general, any camera that can record raw files, and/or that has a hot shoe for external flash is sufficient for the class.

-To get the most out of this course, students should bring a digital single lens reflex camera (DSLR) or an advanced compact camera, such as the Canon Power Shot G series or Panasonic Lumix.
+To truly get the most out of this course, bring a digital single lens reflex camera (DSLR).
+An advanced compact camera, such as the Canon Power Shot G series or Panasonic Lumix is a good alternative.